 Troubleshooting Steps: This may happen because the Visitor’s browser is not up to date or because their Java Script is not enabled.
 They can check whether or not their browser is updated by doing to whatismybrowser.com and that page will inform them of their browser status and recommend what to do moving forward.

-Troubleshooting steps: Occasionally this error occurs and if it does, visitors can try to enter another zip code nearby and/or e-mail Lifeline Info (link to firstname.lastname@example.org) for further assistance.
-Please be aware that this e-mail is not a crisis e-mail and only available 9 am – 5pm EST Monday thru Friday.
+Troubleshooting steps: Occasionally this error occurs and if it does, visitors can try to enter another zip code nearby and/or e-mail the Lifeline by using the Contact Us Page(http://www.suicidepreventionlifeline.org/About/Contact/) and under 'Type of Question' choose 'Technical Concerns' for further assistance.
+Please be aware that this email is not a crisis email and is only available 9am - 5pm Monday thru Friday.

 Troubleshooting Steps: Lifeline is implementing a new routing system to prevent this from happening.
 It should be in place by December of 2015.
 Until that is in place, this situation can be prevented in most cases by not refreshing the page.
 Please note that our busiest time are from 10pm EST – 2am EST so you are most likely to be placed in the queue during those times.

 Troubleshooting Steps: Since about 20,000 people visit our chat page per month, our demand is quite high and there is a possibility that you will wait in a queue.
 As stated earlier, our busiest time are 10pm EST – 2am EST so you are most likely to be in a queue during these times.
 We try very hard to answer every chat that comes through, without sacrificing the quality of the current visitors we serve.
 If you need immediate help when you are placed in our queue, please call our hotline 800-273-8255 or go to your nearest emergency room.